 The story is set up after the U.A.’s Final Exams when the summer holiday begins and students start their summer trips.
 Coincidently (you know it’s not), they all come to a man-made, isolated island called “I Island” and some of them get the chance to attend a special “I Expo” convention, where brilliant scientists share their discoveries for heroes…

-The things that really impressed me in the movie was not how funny the story or how powerful the anime effects were.
+The things that really impressed me in the movie were not how funny the story was or how powerful the anime effects were.
 But the bonds of heroes, and their heroes.
 When I looked back to the movie title “2人のヒーロー”, it doesn’t really translate to “the two heroes” but “the two people’s heroes”.
-I think that not only indicates our heroes Deku and All Might, but also implies the two quirkless heroes Melissa and David.
+I think that not only indicates our heroes Deku and All Might but also implies the two quirkless heroes Melissa and David.
 Heroes also have their heroes.
-Like Melissa and David, who cannot fight villains in the battlefield, but can support the pro heroes using their brains and supplements.
-Superheroes need them because heroes are also made of flesh and blood, and they sometimes need to be protected by the others.
-Those people that just like the most of us, living in the average lives, but can still use our own superpowers to help our heroes.
+Like Melissa and David, who cannot fight villains on the battlefield, but can support the pro heroes using their brains and supplements.
+Superheroes need them because heroes are also made of flesh and blood, and they sometimes need to be protected by others.
+Those people that are just like most of us, living in the average lives, but can still use our own superpowers to help our heroes.

 At last, I burst into tears when the voice actor Izuku Midoriya (Deku) talked about what he thought about My Hero Academia.
 He said he constantly got encouraged by this show, especially when he felt tired and wanted to give in. “(my personal translation) At that time, I’ll think… just a little extra push, just try a little more, and then I’ll get to a further beyond.”
 Truly, sometimes we just need a little push and then we can reach our Plus Ultra.

 Some My Hero Academia Cosplay Photos at Anime Expo 2018